-In response to these inquiries and to provide greater clarity on fundraising, the Federation has drafted fundraising guidelines for local home and school associations / parent councils.
+In response to these inquiries and to provide greater clarity on fundraising, the Federation drafted fundraising guidelines which were presented and approved at the Annual Meeting on April 17, 2010 for local home and school associations / parent councils.
 These guidelines are designed to establish a process for the generation and distribution of funds raised through initiatives organized by home and school associations.
 With these guidelines, the Federation is seeking to align fundraising activities with the education priorities of the school as identified through the school development process.

 Fundraising guidelines are designed to establish a process for the generation and distribution of funds raised through initiatives organized by Home and School Associations.
 Parents want to be involved in their child’s school community and are willing to support, both financially and through volunteer efforts, projects aimed to generate funds that benefit their child’s education.

 2.0 Fundraising Goals

 - To strengthen parent, family and community involvement in support of student learning;